×

 By collecting and analyzing data from these and other sources, organizations can gain comprehensive observability in security, enabling them to detect and respond to security incidents quickly and effectively.

-By adopting an observability-driven approach to security monitoring, organizations can realize a number of benefits, including:
+By adopting an observability-driven approach to security monitoring, organizations can realize several benefits, including:

 1. Improved threat detection and response: Observability in security allows security teams to detect threats more quickly and accurately, enabling them to respond to incidents before they cause significant harm.